About Online Support

 Feedback is very important to us and we want to hear about your experience of using our services, whether it’s good or bad.
 To give feedback, please use the button on our homepage 'I want to give feedback'.

 Please take a moment to check you have read and understood this agreement as well as the Privacy Notice fully.
-If you have any questions, please get in touch – usually your counsellor is the best start.
+If you have any questions, please get in touch – usually your worker is the best start.
 If you don’t have one yet you can e-mail firstname.lastname@example.org.